Route Grade Votings

 Total votes cast 83

-10m.
-The thin crack has perfect protection and superb finger jams but still manages to be surprisingly hard work.
-If you manage this one okay you are probably ready for your 1st E1!
+The thin crack has perfect protection and superb finger jams but still manages to be shockingly hard work considering its length.
+A long-term hard Hard VS that has finally been upgraded.

 This makes for an excellent test of E1 technicality, which I`ve now failed twice 8-(